A. Essay (Required)

 - Content is important, but spelling, grammar, and punctuation are also considered.

-- If you’re applying online, compose in advance, then copy and paste into the application.
+- We recommend composing in advance, then copy and paste into the application.
 Double-spacing, italics, and other formatting will be lost, but this will not affect the evaluation of your application.

 - We've observed that most students write a polished formal essay yet submit a more casual Short Response.
 Give every part of the writing responses your very best effort, presenting yourself in standard, formal English.